mjegann5/anypoint-data-blind-demo/README.md

 # anypoint-data-blind-demo

+## How to usee this demo app

-## Clone the repo
+1. Clone the repo to your desktop

-## import the project into Anypoint Studio
+2. Import the project into Anypoint Studio

-## install the required reepositories
+3. Get the temporary datablind.repo.authtoken from Kavi Software

-Run the command at the project root: mvn -s settings.xml -Ddatablind.repo.authtoken=*********************** install Contact Kavi Software to get a trial token
+5. Run the following command at the project root:

+mvn -s settings.xml -Ddatablind.repo.authtoken=*********************** install

+This will install the required reepositories

-## Run the Mule Application and use the postman collection to test Data Blind
+6. Run the Mule Application in Anypoint studio
+7. Use the postman collection to send a request to Demo App Compare the request and response JSON messages.
+The reponse will show the encrypted fields.